 You need a podcast hosting provider that will generate an RSS feed.

-You copy that link and you paste it to Apple Podcast Connect, wait a few days and your podcast is up.
+You copy that link and you submit it to Apple Podcasts Connect, wait a few days and your podcast is available.

 More podcast directories will most probably automatically discover it after a few days, if not you can submit it manually.